Showing posts with label the Hoffman Process. Show all posts

 “One of the saddest lessons of history is this: If we’ve been bamboozled long enough, we tend to reject any evidence of the bamboozle.
 We’re no longer interested in finding out the truth.
 The bamboozle has captured us.
 It’s simply too painful to acknowledge, even to ourselves, that we’ve been taken.
 Once you give a charlatan power over you, you almost never get it back.”
 Carl Sagan, The Demon-Haunted World: Science as a Candle in the Dark

-In the middle of the night in 1968 in Oakland California, Bob Hoffman was awakened from a deep sleep by the discontented ghost of his former shrink, Siegfried Fisher.
-Dr. Fisher, as Hoffman always called him, stood at the end of his bed and revealed to him a key piece of psychological insight that had eluded his mentor, Sigmund Freud and the entire Viennese school: “Everyone is guilty and no one to blame.”
+In the middle of the night in 1968 in Oakland, California, Bob Hoffman was awakened from a deep sleep by the discontented ghost of his former shrink, Siegfried Fisher.
+Dr. Fisher, as Hoffman always called him, stood at the end of his bed and revealed to him a key piece of psychological insight that had eluded his mentor, Sigmund Freud, and the entire Viennese school: “Everyone is guilty and no one to blame.”

 Thus was born the notorious concept of Negative Love and the "world famous" Fisher-Hoffman Process of Psychic Therapy; both have the dubious markings of revealed Truth, and Hoffman, the awakened Teacherliterally.

 I listened to Hoffman’s psychic awakening tale many times, and although the basic outline never changed, I did manage to fill in some of the lacunae over my long association with him.
 For example, there is a lie embedded in the narrative—he confessed that he had been Fisher’s patient and not an old family friend or acquaintance from shul.
 That misinformation had been manufactured for marketing purposes, and Hoffman was a born salesman.
 But it never occurred to me to ask how his wife reacted to the whole affair.
-I think that they were still married at the time, but I don’t want to make any factual assertions without some evidence so I can’t say if they shared a bed, and I don’t want to spoil the party with more misinformation.
+I think that they were still married at the time, but I don’t want to make any factual assertions without some evidence, so I can’t say if they shared a bed, and I don’t want to spoil the party with more misinformation.
 Did she even wake up?

-So how did a Jewish tailor with barely a high school education become a healer, a channel for this occult insight coupled with powerful results of psychological investigation?
-Answer: the Spiritualist Church and, if you believe the proponents of the Hoffman Process enterprise, the gifts of a highly advanced, and compassionate, “intuitive,” the new moniker that has become the cover for knowledge that mysteriously surpasses the hard earned therapeutic work of professional psychology.
+So how did a Jewish tailor with barely a high school education become a healer, a channel for this occult insight, coupled with powerful results of psychological investigation?
+Answer: the Spiritualist Church and, if you believe the proponents of the Hoffman Process enterprise, the gifts of a highly advanced, and compassionate, “intuitive,” the new moniker that has become the cover for knowledge that mysteriously surpasses the hard-earned therapeutic work of professional psychology.

 I chronicled as accurately as I could the creation of the “Process” as a psychological tool in “The Ontological Odd Couple—The Origins of the Hoffman Process,” and I tried to give everyone I interviewed a fair hearing.
-At the time I imagined that I could resolve my long standing qualms about Hoffman and his influence in my life by simply getting to the facts, but in fact it only aggravated my personal pain.
+At the time, I imagined that I could resolve my long-standing qualms about Hoffman and his influence in my life by simply getting to the facts, but in fact, it only aggravated my personal pain.

 To complicate the investigation, as if it were not already cloudy enough, Hoffman was a sexual predator.
-I had first hand experience, and the effects of his abuse have lingered for decades.
+I had firsthand experience, and the effects of his abuse have lingered for decades.
 I tried to exorcise that demon by writing what became a long series of posts on my blog, beginning with Bob Hoffman—#GayMeToo.
 If the criteria for resolution is that I can forgive and forget, it has not been satisfied.
 At 77 I am resigned that his selfish and unethical behavior will be a trauma that I will carry for the rest of my life.
 I have given up looking for some reason why it happened.
-It makes no difference to me that he was a closeted homophobic queer man, and that it was a severe impediment to his happiness.
+It makes no difference to me that he was a closeted, homophobic queer man and that it was a severe impediment to his happiness.
 It was.
-Yes, everyone is guilty but I will continue to blame him.
+Yes, everyone is guilty, but I will continue to blame him.
 I have also given up trying to see some “wounded healer” motivation as a factor in his psychic therapy.
 What’s the word?
 Bunk, as in complete nonsense.

 So how was I bamboozled?
 When I read Henry Miller’s account of his experience just looking at a photograph of Madame Blavatsky, I understood him completely.
 Miller writes: “Now I don’t know if that had anything to do with what happened next, but I had a flash, I came to the realization that I was responsible for my whole life, whatever had happened.
 I used to blame my family, society, my wife . . . and that day I saw so clearly that I had nobody to blame but myself.
-I put everything on my own shoulders and I felt so relieved: Now I’m free, no one else is responsible.
+I put everything on my own shoulders, and I felt so relieved: Now I’m free, no one else is responsible.
 And that was a kind of awakening, in a way.”

-In October of 1973 I had such an awakening over several weeks of psychological investigation in Claudio Naranjo’s SAT group.
+In October of 1973, I had such an awakening over several weeks of psychological investigation in Claudio Naranjo’s SAT group.
 It changed my life, and I will be forever grateful to Claudio for providing the platform for the experience.
-But I had the bad luck to have had Bob Hoffman standing in the room shouting nonsense.
+But I had the bad luck to have had Bob Hoffman standing in the room, shouting nonsense.
 That was almost 50 years ago.
 I gave the charlatan power over me, but damn it, I’ve taken it back.

-To the ghost of Bob Hoffman, if you’re still lingering around, there’s an open invitation to state your side of the story at the foot of my bed in my flat in the Himalyan foothills.
-It’s 12 and half hours ahead of Oakland time, but if you can’t figure that out, Google has a nifty world clock application.
+To the ghost of Bob Hoffman, if you’re still lingering around, there’s an open invitation to state your side of the story at the foot of my bed in my flat in the Himalayan foothills.
+It’s 12 and a half hours ahead of Oakland time, but if you can’t figure that out, Google has a nifty world clock application.

 Saturday, November 6, 2021